bwtakacy/zha/README.md

 ## Administration

+### Typical scenario

+- Start your program on each nodes (all nodes are expected to be SBYs)
+- Start zha on a node which you prefer to be ACT
+- Start zha on other nodes

+If your program cannot be SBY on startups, see the following section.

 ### Make sure `become_active` being reentrant

+It may be difficult for some program to start without any ACT(such as PostgreSQL).
+In this case, the order of nodes to start zha is important.

+- Start your program on each nodes
+- Start zha on an ACT node
+- Start zha on SBY nodes

-On startup, internal state of zha is slightly different from the state of your resource.
-So at almost all cases, you need to care which zha should be started first.
-As you know, you should start zha on the node where your resource is already active/master.
+In this case, internal state of zha on ACT node is slightly different from the state of your program, that is, zha starts up as SBY although your program is already ACT state.
+Then Zha calls `become_active` though your program is ACT state.

-For example, you set up master/slave database cluster first, then start zha on the master node, then start zha on the slave node.
-In this case, `become_active` is invoked on the node where your resource is already active/master state.
-This indecates that `become_active` MUST BE IMPLEMENTED AS REENTRANT.
+This indecates that `become_active` MUST BE IMPLEMENTED AS REENTRANT, that is, you must implement `become_active` to be safe when invoked your program is already ACT.

 ### Check zha is working
 You can check zha status by its stdout.
 Every 3 seconds status report